Louise Shadduck: State secretary and lobbying

-In 1958, she was the first woman in the United States to be a state secretary of commerce and development, when Idaho's Governor appointed her to the position Given five employees and a budget of $140,000, soon after losing 45% to 55% to Congresswoman Pfost, Shadduck was asked in 1958 by Idaho's 24th Governor, Robert ("Bob") Smylie (1914–2004, served 1955–1967), to take over the state's then struggling Idaho Department of Commerce and Development, giving her a blank slate to do it her way.
+In 1958, she was the first woman in the United States to be a state secretary of commerce and development, when Idaho's Governor appointed her to the position Given five employees and a budget of $140,000, soon after losing 45% to 55% to Congresswoman Pfost, Shadduck was asked in 1958 by Idaho's 24th governor, Robert ("Bob") Smylie (1914–2004, served 1955–1967), to take over the state's then struggling Idaho Department of Commerce and Development, giving her a blank slate to do it her way.
 Under Governor Smylie, she became the first female head of a state executive department when she created and the ran the agency that later became the current Idaho Department of Commerce.
 With an office in the State House / State Capitol top floor / attic, Shadduck began a strategy of promotion which included back country horseback and fishing trips with business leaders from other states.
 She brought major Girl Scout and Boy Scout events to the state, implemented development of Farragut State Park and brought other national conventions meetings to Idaho.
 Her ten-year tenure coincides with Idaho's per capita income level rising to its highest point in the 20th century.

-Following the election defeat of Governor Smylie, she became administrative assistant to Idaho's U.S. Representative (congressman) Orval H. Hansen.
+Following the election defeat of Governor Smylie, she became administrative assistant to Idaho's U.S. Representative (congressman) Orval Hansen.
 After leaving his office, she lobbied for Idaho's forest industries and rewrote the timber tax laws to make it profitable for renewable logging on managed private property.
 Reacting to the arrival of a racist white supremacist group in northern Idaho, she lobbied effectively for an amendment to the state's malicious harassment laws.
 That amendment allowed for civil damages to be awarded in cases of malicious harassment and was instrumental in dismantling the supremacist compound.
-In 1979,she accompanied U.S. Senator Frank Church (1924–1984, served 1957–1981), and others on a major trade delegation to the People's Republic of China (China), where she spoke about and promoted cooperation in forestry issues between the two nations.
+In 1979, she accompanied U.S. Senator Frank Church (1924–1984, served 1957–1981), and others on a major trade delegation to the People's Republic of China (China), where she spoke about and promoted cooperation in forestry issues between the two nations.